downlinko/downlinko.github.io/_posts/development/golang/2018-09-01-download-install-golang-windows.md

 ## Step #1: Download

 Head over to the [Golang downloads page](https://golang.org/dl/){:target="_blank"}.
-Here you will find a number of binary releases available.
+Here you will find all the available binary releases.

 [Verify your windows bit version]({{ site.url }}/windows-10-bit-version-check.html) and click on the corresponding link under the `Stable versions` section: